walterlopatka/cortx-k8s/k8_cortx_cloud/solution-documentation.md

 # Solution Documentation

 The CORTX solution consists of all paramaters required to deploy CORTX cloud.
-The pre-req, deploy, and destroy scripts parse the solution file and extract information they need to deploy and destroy the CORTX cloud.
+The pre-req, create, and delete scripts parse the solution file and extract information they need to deploy and delete the CORTX cloud.

 ## 1. Namespace (solution.namespace)